Trucost

 Trucost is a company which makes estimates about the hidden costs of unsustainable use of natural resources by companies.
-Trucost has been founded in 2000 and has its head office in London.
-For the United Nations Environment Programme Finance Initiative (UNEP FI) Trucost estimated the cost of environmental damage by the 3000 largest public listed companies US$ 2.15 trillion.
+Trucost was founded in 2000 and has its head office in London.
+For the United Nations Environment Programme Finance Initiative (UNEP FI) Trucost estimated the cost of environmental damage by the world's 3000 largest publicly listed companies in 2008 US$ 2.15 trillion.

 S&P Dow Jones Indices acquired 1 October 2016 a controlling stake in Trucost.